afroisalreadyinu/practical-ansible-intro/readme.md

 key you want to copy is in `/Path/to/your/id_rsa.pub`, run the following command:

-    scp -P 2222  /Path/to/your/id_rsa.pub vagrant@127.0.0.1:/home/vagrant
+    scp -P 2222  /Path/to/your/id_rsa.pub vagrant@127.0.0.1:/tmp

 If you are prompted for a password, enter `vagrant`.
-Now SSH into the machine again with `vagrant ssh` from within the directory where it was created, and run the following:
+Now SSH into the machine again with `vagrant ssh` from within the directory where it was created, and run the following commands in order add your key to the root account's authorized keys:

+    sudo su
+    mkdir -p -m 700 /root/.ssh
-    cat id_rsa.pub >> ~/.ssh/authorized_keys
+    cat /tmp/id_rsa.pub >> /root/.ssh/authorized_keys
+    chmod 600 /root/.ssh/authorized_keys

-Now you should be able to SSH from anywhere on the host computer into the VM.
+Now you should be able to SSH from anywhere on the host computer into the VM as root.
+The default Vagrant box comes with the user `vagrant` that has sudo rights, and one could run most of the commands we will use for demo purposes with that user.
+The aim of adding the root user is to make the following examples uniform.

 Last but not least here is how the inventory file should look like: